 The Grand Enduro will challenge you on three demanding stages in and around Grand Junction's Lunch Loops trail system.
-For those unfamiliar, the nature of these trails are very technical and require expert handling skills as well as solid fitness.
+For those unfamiliar, the nature of these trails is very technical and require expert handling skills as well as solid fitness.

 What to expect: